Sauat Mynbayev: Biography

 From September 2007 until March 2010, Mynbayev was the minister of energy and mineral resources.

 On 12 March 2010, he was named as the head of the newly created ministry of oil and gas.
 Mynbayev's term ended on 3 July 2013 and he was replaced by Uzakbay Karabalin in the post.

-2018—2021 — Chairman of the Board of the Joint-Stock Company «НК „Қазақстан темір жолы“».
+From 2018 to 2021, he was Chairman of the Board of Kazakhstan Temir Zholy.

 Activities

 In 2009, Mynbayev and Chinese officials discussed the current state and prospects of cooperation within the CNPC-AktobeMunaiGaz JV to develop Kenkiyak and Zhanazhol oilfields; they also dwelt on completion of the 2nd segment of the Kazakhstan-China oil pipeline as well as on new bilateral projects.

 Paradise Papers

-In November 2017 an investigation conducted by the International Consortium of Investigative Journalism cited his name in the list of politicians named in "Paradise Papers" allegations.
+In November 2017, an investigation conducted by the International Consortium of Investigative Journalism cited his name in the list of politicians named in "Paradise Papers" allegations.